nickgzzjr/messages/README.md

         deps: ['app']
     });

-Inside server folder make an app.js to let the client write into the database.
+Inside `server` folder make an `app.js` to let the client write into the database.

     // Declare Meteor Collection server side
     Events = new Meteor.Collection('messages');

-Run meteor in myapp.
+Run meteor from `myapp` folder.

     meteor